carinatze/Workout-Manager/README.md

 If I had more time to work on the project, I would refactor my code to reduce coupling and increase cohesion.
 I would increase cohesion in my WorkoutManagerGUI class and split the different responsibilities of each GUI aspect into different sub-classes to adhere to the Single Responsibility Principle.
-For example, a class handling all actions of the buttons, another class setting up images, and another class setting up the layout, so that the WorkoutMangerGUI is not super long in length.
+For example, a class handling all actions of the buttons-- ButtonGUI, another class setting up images --ImageGUI, and another class setting up the layout --LayoutGUI, so that the WorkoutMangerGUI is not super long in length.
 In addition, I would try to decrease the amount of coupling between the classes by aiming to reduce the dependency among the classes.
+For instance, I would have the WorkoutManager only have a field of WorkoutCollection not Workout to reduce coupling because Workout can be accessed through Workout Collection.
 Another design choice I would implement if I had more time would be to implement Java's Observer, so that the user would be notified every time a new workout was added to their collection.
 Also, when adding level I would add a drop down menu instead of typing it in.
-This would ensure the user does nOt add an invalid workout.
+This would ensure the user does not add an invalid workout, and can only choose from a list of three levels.